Please feel free to comment on my review.

 ‘Events cast shadows…’ – Doctor Who – Logopolis, Chapter 1

-This is ‘The Last Adventure for the Fourth Doctor’, according to the CD cover.
+This is ‘The Last Adventure for the Fourth Doctor’ according to the CD cover.

-‘Logopolis’ was novelised by Christopher H. Bidmead and was published in 1982, a year after the TV story’s original transmission in 1981.
-This is Chris Bidmead’s first contribution to the Target range of ‘Doctor Who’ novelizations.
+‘Logopolis’ was novelised by Christopher H. Bidmead and it was published in 1982, a year after the TV story’s original transmission in 1981.
+This was Chris Bidmead’s first contribution to the Target range of ‘Doctor Who’ novelizations.
 He provides a richer depth to the story that he wrote to end Season 18.

-You have to be pretty IT literate to know what’s going on with the Logopolitan mathematics and Block Transfer Computation.
+You have to be pretty IT literate to know what’s going on with the Logopolitan mathematics and the Block Transfer Computation.
 Chris delves into real science and writes for scientific journalism.
 He understands the theory of entropy far more than anyone else.
 I don’t think I can match to his level.

 I found that Chris Bidmead hasn’t summed up the Fourth Doctor era as a whole in the book.
-I say this because the presence of the Fourth Doctor doesn’t seem reassuring and the montage sequences of monsters and companions from his era don’t feature in this book, which I found disappointing.
+I say this because the presence of the Fourth Doctor doesn’t seem reassuring and the montage sequences of monsters and companions from his era don’t feature in the book, which I found very disappointing.

 ‘Doctor Who – Logopolis’ rating – 8/10